jnnsbrr/landmanager/README.md

 ### [Models](./inseeds/models)

-pymodels provides multiple model classes which can be used to simulate different aspects of the social-ecological system, depending how the model is build and configured.
+landmanager provides multiple model classes which can be used to simulate different aspects of the social-ecological system, depending how the model is build and configured.